hengxin/research-resources/scientific-writing/dict-for-writing.md

 - It remains to give a recipe for the construction of ...
 - The meaning should be clear from the context.
 - The case when ... is symmetrical.
+- Polymorphism, overloading, and subtyping can make a type system more powerful, *but at the cost of* increased complexity, and such refinements can never *attain* the flexibility of having no types at all. [lamport-type]
+- Byzantine failures are *considered the most general and most difficult class* of failures among the failure modes.
+  So called fail-stop failure mode *occupies* the simplest end of the spectrum. [wiki: Byzantine fault tolerance]

 ## Figures and Tables